18F/handbook/_pages/general-information-and-resources/inclusion-bot.md

 metaphors about a group of people, that culture is not going to see those people as fully entitled to the same inclusion as people in a more favored group.”

-Inclusion Bot is integrated into the TTS Slack and passively listens for [words or phrases that have racist, sexist, ableist, or otherwise exclusionary or discriminatory histories or backgrounds](https://github.com/18F/charlie/blob/main/InclusionBot.md#ableist).
+Inclusion Bot is integrated into the TTS Slack and passively listens for words or phrases that have racist, sexist, ableist, or otherwise exclusionary or discriminatory histories or backgrounds ([see full list here](https://github.com/18F/charlie/blob/main/InclusionBot.md#ableist)).
 When it hears those words, it quietly lets the speaker know and offers some suggested alternatives:

 <figure>